LiorZ/hdac8_thesis/thesis.rst

 	:label:`fpdock` an outline of the FlexPepDock protocol.

 	Figure was taken from [15]_ .

+% (DONE) ORA: you should move this figure to here %

+	The first step of each FlexPepDock simulation is the prepacking of the input structure to provide better packing and remove internal clashes.
+Side chain conformations are optimized by determining the best rotamer combination for both the protein and the peptide separately [15]_ .
+This starting structure is then used as input to the FlexPepDock optimization protocol.
+The optimization is performed in 10 cycles.
+In the first cycle, the weight of the repulsive van der Waals term is reduced to 2% of its normal magnitude, and the attractive van der Waals term is increased by 225%.
+This allows significant perturbations within the binding pocket, while preventing the peptide and protein to separate during energy minimization.
+During refinement, the repulsive and attractive terms are gradually ramped back towards their original values (so that in the last cycle the energy function corresponds to the standard Rosetta score).
+Within each cycle, first the rigid body orientation between the protein and the peptide, then the peptide backbone is optimized in two sets of inner cycles.
+In 8 such inner cycles, low-energy conformations are searched using a Monte Carlo search with energy minimization [53]_ .
+In the first 8 cycles, a rigid body perturbation that is sampled from a gaussian distribution is applied and followed by sidechain repacking of interface residues and minimization (The default implementation of the minimization algorithm is DFP [18]_ ).
+The metropolis criterion is then applied right after the energy minimization step to accept or reject the new conformation.

+% ORA: Maybe add the figure of MCM that we show in the lectures as Figure 5B? %
+%LIOR: To which figure are you refering? the one I saw is the figure on lecture 3 slide 101 and it is an illustration of something trivial... %

+	Figure :ref:`fpdock` shows a schematic outline of the FlexPepDock protocol

 Preparation of starting structure
 ---------------------------------

 	For each of the peptide sequences, a coarse model of the complex was generated, based on the selected template.
 This starting model served as input to the FlexPepDock protocol.
-We tested 2 approaches to create the starting complex, one involved threading the peptide sequence on the backbone configuration taken from solved structures, the other approach included the extension of the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees) and superimposing only the acetylated Lysine onto a position taken from the crystal structure.
+We tested 2 approaches to create the starting complex: One involved threading the peptide sequence on the backbone configuration taken from solved structures.
+The second approach included superimposing only the acetylated Lysine onto a position taken from the crystal structure, and then extending the peptide to a complete linear polypeptide (all phi angles were set to -135.0 degrees, all psi angles to +135.0 degrees).

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [4]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor.

 	Like previous studies, where the key interactions from which the constraints were derived relied heavily on backbone atoms [7]_ , we derive our constraints from the interaction between D101 and the 2 N backbone atoms (see Figure :ref:`keyint`) which was reported [1]_ to be critically important to binding and catalysis.
-Furthermore, the interaction between the acetylated lysine and its exact location withing the binding pocket were also determined as essential to binding and catalysis and were also incorporated in our constraint set.
+Furthermore, the interaction between the acetylated lysine and its exact location within the binding pocket were also determined as essential to binding and catalysis and were also incorporated in our constraint set.

 .. figure:: images/figure_1.png
 	:scale: 20%

 	:label:`keyint` The key interactions from which the constraints were derived, taken from a solved crystal complex (PDB: 2v5w).

-	The interaction between D101 in the receptor and the N atom in the acetylared Lysine is critically important, a mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
+	The interaction between D101 in the receptor and the backbone N atom in the acetylated Lysine is critically important: The mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones.
 [1]_ Additional constraints were derived from the interaction between the acetyl group and the two His, Asp in the active site - mostly in the purpose of fixating the acetylated Lysine in the active site.
 For the elaborate set of constraints used in the simulation, see `Constraint set`_ section in the Supplementary Material.

 Calibration of the protocol
 ------------------------------

 	*London et al* [8]_ developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors.
 In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using a high resolution peptide docking protocol [15]_, then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
 In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, an assumption that was demonstrated to be a good approximation to physical reality.
 [7]_

+	Our group has previously developed a general framework for the prediction of binding specificity of flexible peptides to protein receptors [8]_.
+In general, the scheme of this framework follows a pipeline in which a collection of peptides with known activity or binding affinity are modeled in complex with the receptor using the FlexPepDock protocol (see above and [15]_), then the energy estimations (termed *score*) for the modeled complexes are used to determine the relative binding affinity of each peptide to the receptor.
+In case the receptor is actually an enzyme that catalyzes a chemical reaction, we assume that binding = catalysis, an assumption that was demonstrated to be valid in a wide range of cases [7]_.

+% (DONE) ORA: what do you mean by "physical reality"? %
+%LIOR: Fixed %
 	Previous studies have shown that a calibration process of a FlexPepBind protocol results in a more accurate predictor than a predictor that's created using a default set of parameters [7]_ .
 The calibration process usually involves the selection of a template, adapting the scoring function and finding the right amount of sampling needed to achieve specificity - sensitivity balance.

 Sampling
 ..........

 	The term *Sampling* in the context of FlexPepDock takes 2 different meanings.
 Since the entire Rosetta framework is based on non-deterministic simulation pathways, the resulting output is different from one simulation to the next and in order to capture the conformation of a complex, several simulation runs should be made to increase the probability of locating the global minimal energy conformation.
 The other meaning of *sampling* in the context of FlexPepDock is the perturbation size of small/shear moves of the peptide backbone applied during a single run.
-A large perturbation size increases the sampling space , causing the peptide to explore more conformations.
+A large perturbation size increases the sampling space, causing the peptide to explore more conformations.

-	Calibrating the amount of sampling of our FlexPepBind protocol in the context of number of simulations, requires us to find the trade-off between computation time (each simulation run is computationally intensive) , the number of near-native output structures and the number of structurally different yet low scoring decoys that are located in local minima (false positives).
-In the perturbation size, the trade-off is similar, only now, the increment is done to the space of possible conformations and not to the number of samples.
+	Calibrating the amount of sampling of our FlexPepBind protocol in the context of number of simulations requires us to find the trade-off between computation time (each simulation run is computationally intensive), the number of near-native output structures and the number of structurally different yet low scoring decoys that are located in local minima (false positives).
+In the perturbation size, the trade-off is similar: here the increment is done to the space of possible conformations and not to the number of samples.
 If the peptide native structure is relatively different from the starting structure of the simulation (in term of phi/psi angles) then larger perturbations are needed in order to find it.
 Increasing the perturbation size however, can pose a problem as it also decreases the probability we'll be able to find the native structure.
 One approach that could narrow our search space and direct the algorithm towards the correct conformation, is threading a target sequence onto an existing backbone conformation.

 .. figure:: images/2v5w_complex.png
 	:scale: 25 %